Jose-JohnEm/Bomberman/README.md

 ## TESTS

-We have implemented tests with Google Tests
-To use them you must compile the project like its explain in the compilation section.
+We have implemented tests with Google Tests, to use them you must compile the project like its explain in the compilation section.

 Once this done, use these commands (at root of the project):

 ```